priyanshmehta22/priyanshmehta22/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=priyanshmehta22&layout=compact&theme=chartreuse-dark&icon_color=00ffff)

 **A Bit More about me:**
-- 😄 Pronouns: He/Him/His
+- 😄 <h2>A Jaipur resident, DOB: 22/12/2002</h2>
 - 🌱 I’m currently learning Python.
 <!-- - 🔭 I’m currently working as a freelancer.
 - 💬 Ask me about my views on the future of Artificial Intelligence and Cyber Security.
-- ⚡ Random Fact: I never understood what my music taste is, but everyone I have met vibe with it!
+- ⚡ Random Fact: Quick learner and socially active.
 - 👯 I’m looking to collaborate on small projects on AI, ML and Full Stack Web Development -->